 When it comes to decorating my home for the holidays, I’ve never been drawn to “flashy” options.
 Glitter, blinking lights and tinsel just aren’t my thing.
-However, you will find me using jute twine and ribbon, homemade ornaments and soft, white lights.
-You too?
-Then allow me to show you 3 rustic Christmas tree ornaments you can make at home on your own time!
+However, you will find me using jute twine and ribbon, homemade ornaments and soft, white lights to create a country-style Christmas.

 One of my favorite Christmas tree ornaments is the sticky-to-make, hanging twine globe!
 They’re messy to create, but if you enjoy the rustic Christmas tree look, it’s worth the mess!